schrockn/graphscale/README.rst

 Graphscale
 =========

 Graphscale is an opinionated Python framework for creating scalable GraphQL servers.
 This guide assumes a deep familiarity with GraphQL and the concepts behind it.
-For more information please see the `GraphQL Website <http://www.graphql.org/>`_
+For more information please see the `GraphQL Website <http://www.graphql.org/>`_ or get a practical introduction on `How to GraphQL <https://www.howtographql.com>`_.

 Graphscale is a vertically integrated stack comprised of three layers of software: